ymirsky/CT-GAN/README.md

                         The output format to save the tamepred scan: 'dicom' or 'numpy'.
 Default is 'dicom'.

 To change other settings, check config.py
-Note, this version is significantly slower since it will scale (interpolate) the entire scan and not just the target cuboid.
 For more information, please read our paper:
 CT-GAN: Malicious Tampering of 3D Medical Imagery using Deep Learning.
 Yisroel Mirsky, Tom Mahler, Ilan Shelef, and Yuval Elovici